Diploma in Work Health and Safety

 BSBHRM509 Manage rehabilitation or return to work programs

 Assessment activities include a combination of knowledge questions, scenarios and workplace projects.
-All assessment is uploaded to our student portal.
+Assessments are to be completed on line via our Student Portal within a maximum of twelve (12) months from enrolment for both Face-to-face and Self -paced distance courses.
 Upon successful completion of the qualification requirements, participants will be awarded the Diploma of Work Health and Safety BSB51315.

-Face to Face Interactive Learning Face to Face interactive learning requires participants to attend five (5) days of face to face training workshops delivered at a public training facility utilising theory and practical activities.
-Delivery will include instructor led presentations / scenarios.
+Face to Face workshop interactive learning requires participants to attend five (5) days (38 hrs) of face to face training utilising theory and practical activities.
+Delivery will include instructor led presentations / scenarios plus upto 962 hours of research, contact with an assessor plus completing and submitting assessments over a 12 month period.
+Suggest unit delivery plan available.

 Please select your state so that courses on the site can be shown for your location.